Henry Richard Hope-Pinker

 Henry Richard Hope-Pinker (1850 – 3 August 1927) was a British sculptor, notable for his portraits and statues of contemporary Victorian figures.

 Biography

 Hope-Pinker was born in Peckham in southeast London.
 His father was a builder and master mason, based in Hove, where Hope-Pinker received some training in stone carving before entering the Royal Academy Schools in London.
 Working in London, Hope-Pinker became a member of the Royal Society of British Sculptors and was a specialist in portrait busts of high-profile contemporary figures.
 He carved several statues, including one of Charles Darwin, for the Oxford University Museum of Natural History.
 His bust of Henry Fawcett is in the National Portrait Gallery in London, which also hold two of his other works.
+Hope-Pinker became a member of the Art Workers' Guild in 1885, and was elected as Master in 1915.